 Twice a day the tidal waters in the River Thames rise and fall bringing with them centuries of treasure, little bits of history in the shape of pieces of roof tiles, bits of clay pipes and remnants of Delftware crockery.
 If you’re really lucky, you might even find a Victorian table fork.

 ‘Mudlarking’ the art of scavenging through river mud for lost items of historical significance or value, has become increasingly popular along the banks of the Thames.
 The best way to take part is with a guide, not least because the regularly changing tidal waters.
-A guide will also help identify what you find.
+A guide will also help identify what you and your teen find.

 Where: On the banks of the River Thames